A Column Generation Approach to the Discrete Barycenter Problem: Constructing a Feasible Solution

-As an additional consequence of the iteration bound $\sum_{i=1}^n |P_i| -n+1$, the number of nonzero mass elements of $\w$, and subsequently the relevant elements of $\w$ that solve $A_m \p = d_m$, are also bounded.
-Therefore the setup of the first LP (\ref{LPRM}) is efficient.
+As an additional consequence of the iteration bound $\sum_{i=1}^n |P_i| -n+1$, the number of nonzero mass elements of $\w$ are bounded.
+Therefore the setup of the master problem LP (\ref{LPRM}) using a result produced by Algorithm \ref{alg:GreedyFeas} is efficient.

 We now show that Algorithm \ref{alg:GreedyFeas} produces a vertex of the polytope generated by the constraints $A\w=d$.

 \begin{theorem} Algorithm \ref{alg:GreedyFeas} generates a vertex of the polytope $\{\w \in \R^d: A\w = d, \w \geq 0\}$. \end{theorem}